rackerlabs/support-how-to/content/exchange/exchange-faq.md

 #### How do I submit a ticket?

-Log in to your control panel, navigate to **Support** at the bottom, and select **View/Create Ticket**.
+Log in to the Cloud Office Control Panel, navigate to **Support** at the bottom, and select **View/Create Ticket**.
 To create a new ticket, select **Create New Ticket** and fill out the information describing your request or issue.
 Then submit the ticket.